Ysz2022/NVEdit/README.md

 ## Gallery

-We have showcased some results of video editing using **NVEdit** on real-world videos below.
+We have showcased some results of **NVEdit**, which enables coherent long video editing via neural video field.

 More results can be found on our [**Project Page**](https://nvedit.github.io/).